verajosemanuel/SwimTheDataLake/content/post/2017-08-07-how-to-navigate-the-more-than-11k-r-packages.md

 And last, but not least, the [sos](https://cran.r-project.org/web/packages/sos/index.html) package.
 Implementing the *findFn()* function, so you can use it in your R code for searching not only on installed packages but in all available packages in CRAN and Bioconductor.
 No need to get out your favorite IDE.

-Feel free to share your favourite help sites via twitter.
+Feel free to share your favourite help sites to my twitter account.